davide-colombo/davide-colombo/README.md

 I know that I was not ready so I started to practice and learn more, especially about the low-level details of a computer system.
 That was enlighting.

-I started looking at the Assembly code, write C program, learn how the compiler works, and I rapidly ended up having a huge gallery of high-quality material and an extensive codebase in my ["C programming"](https://github.com/davide-colombo/cprogramming) repository.
+I started looking at the Assembly code, write C programs, learn how the compiler works, and I rapidly ended up having a huge gallery of high-quality material on my phone's notes (I intend to share it!) and an extensive codebase in my ["C programming"](https://github.com/davide-colombo/cprogramming) repository.